thanh-trung-nguyen/GettingAndCleaningData_Coursera/README.md

 Files in this repository:

-1. TidyData.csv: the tidy data created by the script "run_analysis.R"
+1. TidyData.txt: the tidy data created by the script "run_analysis.R"
 2. "run_analysis.R": the main script to create the tidy data set
 3. "activityName.R": an R function for converting the activity labels to activity names
 4. "codeBook.md": describes the data set and the variables